 Another aspect of the contrast in the models' predictions is the role of the boundaries of feature space.
 The representativeness model prefers to generate categories at the boundaries of feature space.
 PACKER is less sensitive to boundaries.
 Boundaries tend to be where distance to the contrasting category exemplars is maximized.
-But, as in cases like the Corner condition (Figure 16a), this is not always the case; Beta exemplars should be as far from the Alphas as possible, which is maximized in the center of feature space.
+But, as in cases like the stimuli for Experiment 3